zBritva/PowerBI-visuals-docs/docs/how-to-guide/migrating-to-powerbi-visuals-tools-3-0.md

 [Read more](https://github.com/d3/d3/blob/master/CHANGES.md) about changes in D3.js library.

+## Babel 7.*

+Starting from version 3.0.9 the tools use babel to compile new modern JS code into old ES5 to support wide range browsers.

+This option is enabled by default, but you need to manually import the [`@babel/polyfill`](https://babeljs.io/docs/en/babel-polyfill) package.

+Execute command to install the package

+`npm install --save @babel/polyfill`

+and import the package on the start point of the visual code (usually it's 'src/visual.ts' file):

+`import "@babel/polyfill";`

+Read more about Babel [in docs](https://babeljs.io/docs/en/).

 # Advantages of using the new tools

 1. You can use the new syntax to import modules.